Internal Communications Metrics: The Four Steps You Need to Follow

 Gartner Senior Director Analyst, Helen Poitevin

-This makes it perfect for surveys, polls, and feedback.
-Survey requests are sent direct to each employee, in the same format, at the same time.
-As employees complete the survey, you receive feedback in real-time, enabling you to gauge opinion at a precise time.
-An internal communications dashboard will allow you to assess performance at a glance.
+An internal communications app is an invaluable tool for measuring metrics.
+It’s perfect for conducting surveys, polls, and feedback.
+Survey requests are sent directly to each employee in the same format at the same time.
+As employees complete the survey, you receive feedback in real-time, enabling you to gauge opinions at a precise time.
+An internal communications dashboard will allow you to assess performance at a glance, giving you instant access to analytic tools.

 Schedule regular feedback opportunities into your internal communication plan, and you’ll start building an accurate picture of how your metrics are performing.